ethorneloe/azure-apps-jobs-github-runners/README.md

    az keyvault secret set --vault-name $KEYVAULT_NAME --name $KEYVAULT_SECRET_NAME --file $LOCAL_PEM_FILEPATH --output none
    ```

-1. Save the key vault secret ref (URL where the secret resides) in a variable as it will be used later.
+1. Save the key vault secret URI in a variable as it will be used later.

    PowerShell
    ```powershell